chanshiyucx/blog/journal/004-interview-simulation.md

 > Can you tell me more about Toyou Feiji Electronics?

 Toyou Feiji Electronics is a tech company specializing in storage solutions.
 We primarily serve enterprise clients and government organizations, providing storage infrastructure including both hardware and software.
 Our services include data storage and management.
+I contributed to developing the storage management platform software.

 ### Blitz Interactive